softbankrobotics-labs/pepper-mask-detection/README.md

 The detection requires two components:

  * A Camera capturer, for retrieving images; the library provides one for the top or bottom camera
- * A Detector, for processing the images and returning whether they have a mask; the library provides one using Open CV and AIZoo's model, but you could implement your own based on another technology.
+ * A Detector, for processing the images and returning whether they have a mask; the library provides one using OpenCV and AIZoo's model, but you could implement your own based on another technology.

-To build a dector and start detection, do this:
+To build a detector and start detection, do this:

 ```kotlin
     val detector = AizooFaceMaskDetector(this)